baijum/service-binding-documentation/docs/getting-started/quick-start.md

 hippo-backrest-shared-repo-66ddc6cf77-sjgqp   1/1     Running   0          4m27s
 ```

+The database will be empty by default, it requires the schema and sample data to
-Now you can initialize the database with this command:
+work with the application.
+Now you can initialize the database with the schema
+and sample data using this command:

 ```bash
 bash <(curl -s https://gist.github.com/baijum/b99cd8e542868a00b2b5efc2e1b7dc10/raw/04eb5fe3d7f393af5a6760b03d9a1a3f5c725077/init-database.sh)>
 ```

+Now the database is ready to connect from application.
+The next section
+explains how to configure application:

 ## Application Deployment